modal-labs/stopwatch/README.md

 # stopwatch

-_A simple solution for benchmarking LLMs on Modal._ ⏱️
+_A simple solution for benchmarking LLMs on Modal with [guidellm](https://github.com/neuralmagic/guidellm)._ ⏱️

 ## Setup